dheero/OBF.github.io/wiki/BOSC_2010_Schedule.md

 List of confirmed speakers from submitted abstracts
 ---------------------------------------------------

+This list is in no particular order, the exact schedule of talks will be forthcoming.

 Click on the talk title to view the abstract as a PDF file.